Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/email-infra-security/Email-Infra-Security.md

 ---

-## Project Background and Justification
+## Project Background, Objectives and Justification

 ### Project Background
 Redback Operations currently lacks an email infrastructure.
 As a result, it presents operational challenges which are outlined below: